401d21/team_docs/team_agreement.md

 1. How you will identify tasks, assign tasks, know when they are complete, and manage work in general?
 2. What project management tool will be used?

-Miro / Trello to plan
+Figma / Trello to plan

 Daily standups to assign and manage work.